Real-time graph neural networks on FPGAs for the Belle II electromagnetic calorimeter: Summary

 \section{Summary}

 We have presented the implementation and detailed study of the \gnnetm, a real-time Graph Neural Network-based \trg module for the Belle II electromagnetic calorimeter.
-The \gnnetm processes up to 32~sparsity-compressed \trg cells to reconstruct \triggerclusters and their properties, including a signal classifier, within the 8~MHz throughput requirement of the \belletwo \trg system and a final latency of 3.168 $\mu$s.
-While this does not satisfy the latency constraints of the \belletwo \trg system required to participate in the overall trigger decision, it is currently operated synchronously with the trigger system.
+The \gnnetm processes up to 32~sparsity-compressed \trg cells to reconstruct \triggerclusters and their properties, including a signal classifier, within the 8\,MHz throughput requirement of the \belletwo \trg system and a final latency of 3.168\,$\mu$s.
+While this does not satisfy the 1.221\,$\mu$s latency constraint of the \belletwo calorimeter \trg system required to participate in the overall trigger decision, it is operated in parallel with the existing trigger system for monitoring and performance evaluation.
 The model is deployed on an AMD Ultrascale XCVU190 FPGA using mixed-precision quantization, pruning, and reduced activation precision.
-We have developed a complete system architecture comprising preprocessing, a GNN dataflow accelerator with GravNetConv and Condensation Point Clustering, and postprocessing for data encoding and readout.
+We have developed a complete system architecture comprising preprocessing, a GNN dataflow accelerator with GravNet and Condensation Point Clustering, and postprocessing for data encoding and readout.
 The \gnnetm has been implemented on the Universal Trigger Board 4 with an integrated Belle2Link subsystem for full data readout, and its functionality has been validated using simulations on three abstraction levels, showing excellent agreement with \textit{Cosmic Data} recorded on hardware.
 Performance studies using simulated and collision data recorded in December 2024 show that the \gnnetm matches the baseline ECL \trg in efficiency and energy resolution while providing significantly improved angular resolution and better cluster separation for high-energy \triggerclusters.
 By employing its signal classifier, the \gnnetm rejects up to 70\% of background clusters while retaining 97.5\% of signal clusters, leading to a substantial reduction in \trg rate under increasing beam background conditions.
 Running GNNs on FPGAs is an emerging research area that combines challenges from both machine learning and hardware design.
 The irregular data structures and computational demands, particularly for dynamic GNNs, are difficult to map efficiently onto FPGA architectures under tight latency and resource constraints.
 Consequently, developing real-time GNN inference on FPGAs remains an open and active topic of investigation.
-To our knowledge, the \gnnetm is the first GNN-based reconstruction algorithm operating in a real-time particle physics environment.
+To our knowledge, \gnnetm is the first GNN-based reconstruction algorithm implemented on FPGAs and operated within the readout infrastructure of a collider experiment trigger system, representing a significant step towards GNN-based real-time trigger decisions in particle physics.